Customers in Financial Difficulty

 - Don't ignore your debt problem – it could affect your credit rating.
 Companies can check your credit rating to see if you have a poor credit history whatever you want to borrow money for.

-- Act fast - as soon as you think you may have a debt problem contact your creditors to negotiate your debt.
+- Act fast - as soon as you think you may have a debt problem contact your creditors to discuss your debt.
 For example they may lengthen the term of your debts to enable payments to be reduced.
 However creditors are not required to accept reduced payments, although they will be more likely to be receptive if you are trying to get on top of your debt problems.
 An escalation of the problem is in no-one's interest.
 Danske Bank are committed to consider cases of financial difficulty sympathetically and positively.
 Contact your Danske Bank branch as soon as possible even if you are not in financial difficulty at the moment but think you may be soon.

 What we will do